Thankfully, accurate instant and laboratory Abbott antibody testing (with full blood draw) for coronavirus are now available.

 Why are you offering both types of test?

-The tests have comparable accuracy, although the Abbott is indeed a little more accurate than the Biozek test.
+The tests have comparable accuracy.
 However, some patients prefer the finger-prick over the full blood draw and some prefer an instant result rather than waiting 24 hours for the result.
 Patient choice is important to us so both tests are available.

 So which test should I have?